progressivis/progressivis/doc/notebooks.md

 To replay a previously recorded scenario, you need to open the `ProgressiBook` like an ordinary notebook, which will contain a snapshot of the previous execution.

-By pressing the `Run ProgressiVis` button, the snapshot will disappear and the following box will appear instead :
+By pressing the `Run ProgressiVis` button, the snapshot will disappear, and the following box will appear instead :

 ![](viz_images/replay_progressibook_ro.png)